xjtupanda/Sparrow/README.md

 ## ✨ Highlights

-🤔 **Motivation:** The importance of instruction diversity and how to efficiently improve it.
+🤔 **Main Findings:** The importance of instruction diversity in video fine-tuning and how to efficiently improve it.

-- We observed a limited instruction diversity in currently available datasets, which led to low learning efficiency (<ins>More details and findings are available in our paper</ins>).
+- We observed a limited instruction diversity in datasets developed for Video-LLMs, which led to low learning efficiency (<ins>More details and findings are available in our paper</ins>).
 - Since text data could be a rich and economical source, we leveraged these data in a format that was more consistent with video instruction data.

 <p align="center">